 If you are buying, or have bought a property in Greece, one of the first things you need to do is register with a doctor and decide what to do about your health insurance.
 Wherever you live or intend living in Greece there will be a choice of doctor’s practices near your home.

-If you are a UK citizen you should get the free, European Health Insurance Card [EHIC] before you head off to mainland Europe.
-This ensures that you receive free medical treatment or, at least discounted, medical treatment, in the EU.
+Post-Brexit, the European Health Insurance Card [EHIC] is being replaced with a Global Health Insurance Card [GHIC].
+This will work in the same way as your EHIC card did – it will ensure that you receive free medical treatment or, at least discounted, medical treatment, in the EU.

 Finding a GP